 Know Where You Stand

 Use tools to monitor these metrics before and after the launch to ensure the rankings and traffic remain steady and strong.
+If you aren’t using third-party SEO tools, Google Analytics alone can provide a wealth of data and insight into the post-launch performance for the site.

 - Maintain the existing URL